 top of page

-Girl Meets Europe
+Girl Meets Europe (Short Story)

 It was a classic tale of Girl meets Europe.

-Girl finishes high school, dreams of seeing the world, saves up all her money, defies her parents’ expectations to set off travelling around the world, and inevitably, falls head over heels for Europe.
-Swept up in the thrills of adventure, Girl visits as many countries as she can, as quickly as she can, barely able to get enough of Europe.
+Girl finishes high school, dreams of seeing the world, saves up her money, defies her parents’ expectations to set off travelling around the world, and inevitably, falls head over heels for Europe.
+Swept up in the thrill of adventure, Girl visits as many countries as she can, as quickly as she can, barely able to get enough of Europe.

 “You go girl!” writes one.